 and has

+been said to live on plants.
 The Cyrena - a lamellibranch - is easily

 recognisable from its subobicular